Anthony "White Tony" Johnson: Gang involvement

 The Cheetham Hillbillies operated in the Waterloo Estate in the 1980s and 1990s.
 The gang specialized in robberies, pushing drugs in clubs and violence.
 Johnson had been involved in the Cheetham Hill Gang for years prior to his death.
 Johnson began as a lowly member of the gang, often committing robberies and gang member killings.
 His nickname, "White Tony", was a reference to his race, while in a predominantly Black gang.
 He killed 26-year Anthony "Scratch" Gardner on Saturday, 9 January 1988.
 As Gardner drew up outside a shebeen on Saturday, January 9, 1988, Johnson stepped out of the shadows, pulled a sawed-off shotgun from under his coat, pressed it against Gardner’s chest and fired.
 It took Gardner about a minute to die.
 Police found more than £1,000-worth of abandoned heroin and cocaine.

-He became the driver and bodyguard for the then leader of The Cheetham Hill Hillbillies, ferrying him around in a Ford Sierra Cosworth.
+He became the driver and bodyguard for the then leader of The Cheetham Hill Hillbillies.

 In February 1990, the Pepperhill Mob lost one and a half kilos of heroin from a contact the gang had in London.
 Two people carrying the heroin were arrested and the heroin was seized, which led to a drought of heroin in Manchester and left the Pepperhill Mob vulnerable.
 Johnson moved on this, which led to a Cheetham Hill-Moss Side gang war.
 Johnson and a few Cheetham Hill Gang members tipped Pepperhill Mob leader Delroy Brown's car over in front of hundreds of people at a festival in Moss Side, to prove their power and intent towards the rival gang.

 In 1990, Johnson was spotted by police in a Kevlar vest with semi-automatic firearms.
 This was a major discovery by the police, as they previously had little knowledge of the weapons and equipment used by gangs in Manchester.
 The police began multiple operations to seize guns and drugs from the Hillbillies, with little impact.
 Johnson, with other gang members, was at the West Indian Carnival in Chapeltown, Leeds, when a scuffle at the carnival led to a shootout.
 Multiple people were shot, many of whom were not gang members.
 This led to Johnson's arrest.
 Two gang members accompanying Johnson were imprisoned, while Johnson was released.

 Johnson was involved in many other criminal activities, including a £362,000 security van robbery at Mumps Bridge, Oldham, in November 1990, which led to his feud with the Noonans.
 A month later, he robbed Bassett's sweet factory in Sheffield, with two other masked gunmen, netting around £78,000.